-Email marketing is a great way to contact your customers and prospects, as well as great general awareness around your brand.
-And another lesser-known benefit of email marketing?
+Email marketing is a great way to engage customers and prospects, as well as build brand awareness.
+Another lesser-known benefit of email marketing?
 Using it to drive traffic to your social media profiles.
 An astounding eighty-three percent of B2B marketers use email newsletters for content marketing purposes, according to the Content Marketing Institute, so if you’re not using it to drive traffic to your social media accounts, you’re missing out.

 Don’t be afraid to promote your social media channels in your emails.
-You can include buttons that link to your social profiles at the bottom of every email, and you can also send some emails for the sole purpose of promoting your channels.
-Make sure to mention why people should follow you on social media.
-This can be to get exclusive content, updated industry information, special discounts and promotions, or anything else that you provide exclusively on your social channels.
+You can include buttons that link to your social profiles at the bottom of every email, and send some emails for the sole purpose of promoting your channels.
+When you do so, be sure to mention why people should follow you on social media.
+This can be to get exclusive content, updated industry information, special discounts and promotions, or anything else you offer through social media channels.
 You can also encourage your readers to share a web-based version of your email newsletters on their social media accounts.

 Use Clear CTAs

 Having clear call-to-actions will help increase your click-through rates.
 Whether you want people to click on a link to your blog post or a link to one of your social media profiles, make sure that the CTA is direct and visible.
 Using buttons is a great way to create clear CTAs.

 Use Engaging Media